MichaelDeBoey/bnp-complaint-generator/README.md

-# BNP Paribas Fortis complaint for not being PSD2 compliant
+# BNP Paribas Fortis complaint generator

 We all love to have some cake 🍰.
 Unfortunately [BNP Paribas Fortis doesn't][bnp-response]. 😢

 Let's urge BNP Paribas Fortis to develop a working [PSD 2][psd2-directive] interface (API), so we all can have some Cake! 💪

 Fill in your details and send the generated template to [complaints.management@bnpparibasfortis.com][complaint-email].